Deal or No Deal (Australian game show): In popular culture

-Products
+Merchandise

-Products based on Deal or No Deal include a board game, video game, electronic game and a DVD game.
+Merchandise based on Deal or No Deal include a board game, a video game, an electronic game and a DVD game.

 The board game, made by Crown and Andrews, features all parts of the game show, and is based on the 2004 season.
 The contents include 26 briefcases (a flat item with a number and a slot to hide the card of the cash amount), the board showing the amounts, 26 covers for the board, host and contestant cards, amount cards, instructions and money.
 An updated version was eventually released, based on the later seasons of the show.

 The video game, available only for Nintendo DS, was developed by Gravity-i and published by Mindscape and features Andrew O'Keefe on the cover.
 The game uses the same engine as the British version of the same title, but with changes to make it more faithful to Australian game show, such as replacing the British boxes with the gold briefcases.